seankim658/codeprompts/docs/tui_config_file.md

 # TUI Config File

 The TUI will look for an optional configuration file at `~/.codeprompt.toml`.
-If no configuration file is found, the TUI will fall back on the default options specified in the [CLI options](/docs/options.md).Here, you can override the default values, specify where the TUI should look for templates, and update the command to run.
+If no configuration file is found, the TUI will fall back on the default options specified in the [CLI options](/docs/options.md).
+Here, you can override the default values, specify where the TUI should look for templates, and update the command to run.

 ```toml